-Campus Safety: Officer on Call (630) 637-5911, 24 hours

-- Ashley Klco, Director of Campus Safety (New Hall, 451 Brainard, Room 40, anklco@noctrl.edu, (630) 637-5912) - President and Cabinet Members - Dr. Troy Hammond, College President (Old Main 424, president@noctrl.edu, (630) 637-5454) - Dr. Abiodun Goke-Pariola, the Provost and Vice President for Academic Affairs (Old Main 538, agokepariola@noctrl.edu, (630) 637-5354) - Vice President for Student Affairs and Strategic Initiatives (Old Main 504, (630) 637-5153) - Martin Sauer, Vice President for Enrollment Management and Athletics (Old Main, mrsauer@noctrl.edu, (630) 637 5801)

-Office of Multicultural Affairs (Bias-Incident Reporting)

-For individuals who have experienced or witnessed a bias-related incident, discrimination, or hate crime, staff in the Office of Multicultural Affairs can assist in reporting the incident to the College, outlining options, providing support, and referring reporters to resources.
+- Andrew Zobac, Director of Residence Life (New Hall, 451 Brainard, Room 37, awzobac@noctrl.edu, (630) 637-5861) - Campus Safety - Campus Safety: Officer on Call (630) 637-5911, 24 hours - Ashley Klco, Director of Campus Safety (New Hall, 451 Brainard, Room 40, anklco@noctrl.edu, (630) 637-5912) - President and Cabinet Members - Dr. Troy Hammond, College President (Old Main 424, president@noctrl.edu, (630) 637-5454) - Dr. Abiodun Goke-Pariola, the Provost and Vice President for Academic Affairs (Old Main 538, agokepariola@noctrl.edu, (630) 637-5354) - Vice President for Student Affairs and Athletics (Old Main 504, jjbrown1967@noctrl.edu (630) 637-5153) - Office of Multicultural Affairs (Bias-Incident Reporting) - For individuals who have experienced or witnessed a bias-related incident, discrimination, or hate crime, staff in the Office of Multicultural Affairs can assist in reporting the incident to the College, outlining options, providing support, and referring reporters to resources.
 Staff in the Office of Multicultural Affairs can assist the student in making a bias incident report and reporting the incident to Campus Safety and/or local law enforcement.
 Staff can also assist students with informal resolutions such as providing feedback to the department or unit on behalf of the Complainant, providing education or training about the impact of bias and microaggressions, or facilitating a dialogue between the student and other party.
 Based on student reports, the Assistant Dean of Students and Director of Multicultural Affairs collaborates with the Assistant Vice President for Equity, Diversity and Inclusion to implement interventions and initiatives to improve climate issues.